Tutorial on amortized optimization

 \textbf{Control.} Next they explore ways of using the learned policy $\pi_{\theta^\star}$ to solve the model predictive control optimization problem in \cref{eq:mpc}.
 The \emph{POPLIN-A} variant (``A'' stands for ``action'') uses $\pi_{\theta^\star}$ to predict an initial control sequence $\hat u^0_{1:H}$ that is then passed as an input to a controller based on the cross-entropy method over the action space that uses a learned model on the trajectories.
 The \emph{POPLIN-P} variant (``P'' stands for ``parameter'') suggests that the \emph{parameter space} of the fully-amortized model has learned useful information about the structure of the optimal action sequences.
 As an alternative to solving the MPC problem in \cref{eq:mpc} over the action space, POPLIN-P proposes to use CEM to find a perturbation $\omega$ to the optimal parameters $\theta^\star$ that maximizes the value from a state $x$ with

 Thus the action produced by $\pi_{\theta^\star+\omega^\star}(x)$ is a solution the control problem in \cref{eq:mpc} obtained by adapting the policy's parameters to the state $x$.

-\textbf{Summary.} POPLIN is an extension of of behavioral cloning that amortizes control optimization problems with $\gA_{\rm POPLIN}\defeq (-Q, \gU, \gX, p(x), \pi_\theta, \gL_{\rm reg})$.
+\textbf{Summary.} POPLIN is an extension of of behavioral cloning that amortizes control optimization problems with

 The initial phase is fully-amortized behavioral cloning.
-The second fine-tuning phase can seen as semi-amortization that learns only the initialization $\theta$ and finds $\omega$ with CEM, with a regression-based loss $\gL_{\rm reg}$ that \emph{only} has knowledge of the initial model and does not include the adaptation.
+The second fine-tuning phase can be seen as semi-amortization that learns only the initialization $\theta$ and finds $\omega$ with CEM, with a regression-based loss $\gL_{\rm reg}$ that \emph{only} has knowledge of the initial model and does not include the adaptation.

-\subsubsection{The differentiable cross-entropy method by \citet{amos2019dcem}}
+\subsection{The differentiable cross-entropy method by \citet{amos2019dcem}}

 Differentiable control \citep{amos2018dmpc} is a budding area of work with the goal of integrating controllers into end-to-end modeling pipelines to overcome problems such as objective mismatch \citep{lambert2020objective}.
 The differentiable cross-entropy method (DCEM) was created towards the goal of doing this with controllers based on the cross-entropy method.
 Otherwise, as in \citet{wang2019exploring}, CEM needs to be done as a secondary step \emph{after} learning and the learning process is not aware of the final policy that running CEM will induce.
 The key step to differentiate through CEM is to make the top-$k$ operation smooth and differentiable by using the differentiable top-$k$ operation proposed in \citet{amos2019limited} called the limited multi-label projection layer.